-It is impossible to go through life without experiencing some kind of hurt or heartache.
-Some hurts are emotional or psychological and some wounds are surface level while others are deep seated.
-Some human beings are naturally more resilient than others, so it is hard to measure types of hurt and try to determine how it will affect people.
+It is impossible to go through life, without experiencing some kind of hurt or heartache.
+Some hurts are emotional or psychological and while some wounds are surface level others are deep seated.
+Some human beings are said to be more resilient than others.
+If that is the case, it is hard to measure types of hurt and try to determine how it will affect people.
 Two people can go through the same experience and both respond to it differently.
-It is hard to tell what makes some people more resilient or to determine why some people are better able to cope.
+It is hard to tell what makes some people more resilient, or try to determine why some people are better able to cope than others.

 The best thing is to allow God to choose our friends and those people who he wants us to be close to.
-We have to also surrender our hurts to Jesus so that we do not become hardened as this can lead us to hurting others.
-God is not like people and a difficult relationship with a parent can affect our ability to trust God.
+We have to also surrender our hurts to Jesus, so that we do not become hardened, as this can lead us to hurting others.
+God is not like people and a difficult relationship with a parent can affect our ability to trust God, for example.
 God is a good father and even if our parents forsake us then the Lord will take care of us.
 Even if your mother and father forsake you, the Lord still cares for you.

 “For I will restore health to you, and your wounds I will heal, declares the Lord, because they have called you an outcast: ‘It is Zion, for whom no one cares’” (Jeremiah 30:17)!